dsobkow/Back-End-NC-News/README.md

 `$ npm run dev`

-You should see this in your integrated terminal:
+You should see this in your terminal:

 ```
 listening on 9090...